 - Clear learning objectives

-Encourage participation by making it relevant, this will promete confidence, creativity and individuality.
+- Encourage participation (HERE) by making it relevant, this will promote confidence, creativity and individuality.

-Clear evaluation strategies (communicate changes to learning objectives based on this)
+- Clear evaluation strategies HERE (communicate changes to learning objectives based on this)

 Good luck in your future teaching; I look forward to your comments.